go-playground/backoff/README.md

 What makes this different from other backoff libraries?
 1. Simple, by automatically calculating the exponential factor between the min and max backoff times; which properly tunes to your desired values.
-2. Provides an optional AutoTune function which will adjust the min backoff duration based upon successful backoff durations.
+2. Provides an optional `AutoTune` function which will adjust the min backoff duration based upon successful backoff durations.

 Why AutoTune?

 For long running services that hit external services such as writing to a DB or that hit a 3rd party API's, where successful attempts backoff durations can vary over time as load changes.
-Additionally by using auto it should provide an automatic jitter when multiple copies of a service are running.
+Additionally by using `AutoTune` it should provide an automatic jitter when multiple copies of a service are running.

 Example Basic
 ------------